MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Microsoft Dynamics GP provides two user-defined fields in the Company Setup window that you can use to enter additional information about your company.
-For example, you might want to enter your company’s slogan, or other information about the company that you want to track.
+For example, you might want to enter your company's slogan, or other information about the company that you want to track.

 If your company is located in Europe, you must use the User Defined 1 field